calooper/Jets/README.md

 The menu was created with a while-loop switch statement that stops when the user selects option 9.
+If 9 is selected, the user is asked if they want to save as a text file.
+If yes is selected, the user will be asked to name the file before the new text file is created.
 Options 5 & 6 call classes that use implemented interfaces.
 Option 7 allows a user to add a jet while option 8 allows a user to remove one.
 The users add or remove changes are reflected when the user chooses the option to display the fleet.

 ###  Challenges
 The first challenge was loading the ArrayList from the text file.
 I